twilight-wizard/nixmentors/Lab5-Storage/Lab5_easy.md

 When using `zpool` you have to understand how it takes its arguments.
 Thankfully its pretty straight forward and consistent in its style.
 Here is an example:

-`bunny:~# zpool create mpool mirror c9t0d0 c9t4d0 c12t0d0`
+`root@sunosfiler1:~# zpool create mpool mirror c9t1d0 c9t2d0 c9t3d0`

 Alright, we have a couple things going on here.
 Let's get this over with.

-* `bunny:~#` is my shell prompt, its at the begining of all of my commands
+* `root@sunosfiler1:~#` is my shell prompt, its at the begining of all of my commands
 * `zpool` is the name of the command, (if you didn't get this part, quietly leave the room)
 * `create` is the action we want to take, and in this case, will create a pool
 * `mpool` is the name of the pool we are referring to, in case of create, this better be new
 * `mirror` is the type if pool that we are aiming to create, in this case, mirror the disks
-* `c9t0d0 c9t4d0 c12t0d0` are the names of the disks that we want to include into our pool
+* `c9t1d0 c9t2d0 c9t3d0` are the names of the disks that we want to include into our pool

 After executing the command will should see no output, which is a great thing.
 It means that the command executed successfully and now we will have a newly created filesystem